Dethick, Lea and Holloway: Tourist attractions

 John Smedley's historic clothing mill retains a factory-outlet shop, selling the clothing that it makes at discount prices.

 The Coach House at Lea was formerly a collection of farm buildings, converted to house an ice cream parlour, gift shop, restaurant, tea rooms and a limited amount of guest accommodation.
 The Coach House was famous for its home-made Jersey ice cream, the Shaw family having made the ice cream in a large range of flavours, but with changes of ownership, it is now a private home.

-Lea Hurst in Derbyshire is worth checking out - it's a building that's kept its 19th-century architecture and has a bunch of real stuff that belonged to the family.
-The house is no longer a museum, but it remains available for short stays: it houses the Florence Nightingale Suites at Lea Hurst, allowing visitors to stay in a historic house and see the preserved interiors and everyday items associated with Nightingale's life.

 The parish is also very close to, but not linked with: